qbead/qbeadWebsite/content/book/progpatterns.md

 do something useful with them.
 Maybe they compute a new value based on the variables that were given to them and then they provide this value so that we can store it for future use.
-Or maybe they do something that affects the world around them, like blinking and LED, playing a sounds, or sending a message.
+Or maybe they do something that affects the world around them, like blinking an LED, playing a sound, or sending a message.

 Here is an example of the former, a function called `max` that takes two numbers and it returns the larger of the two.